Structure before construction.

 - Site prep and excavation, then structural install based on pool type.

-- Decking/hardscape finish work with attention to grade and drainage.
+- Decking and hardscape finish work with attention to grade and drainage.

 - Progress updates aligned to milestones, not noise.